 The choice of filament is crucial as it determines the mechanical properties, finish, and durability of the printed object.
 Each type of filament has unique characteristics suitable for different applications, from prototyping to functional parts.
 Understanding the properties of 3D printer filaments is essential for selecting the right material for your project.

-What is 3D printing filament?
+3D printing Filament

 3D printer filament is the thermoplastic feedstock for fused deposition modeling (FDM) 3D printers.
 Available in a spool, it’s the raw material that is gradually melted and extruded by the printer’s nozzle to create three-dimensional objects layer by layer.